ibnabdullah1/ibnabdullah1/README.md

 <br/>
 <br/>

-**Assalamu Alaikum , I am Arafat Hosen, a dedicated and enthusiastic React front-end developer with knowledge of full-stack development.Over the past six months, you've actively honed your expertise, particularly in React.js, demonstrating your focus on creating engaging and user-friendly front-end experiences.**
+**Assalamu Alaikum, I am Arafat Hosen, a dedicated and enthusiastic React front-end developer with a strong foundation in full-stack development.
+Over the past six months, I have actively refined my expertise, with a particular focus on React.js.
+This period of dedicated learning reflects my commitment to crafting engaging and user-friendly front-end experiences.**

 <br/>